Make Ahead French Toast Bake + Video

 This French toast bake is perfectly sweet and has the texture of bread pudding.
 Make this recipe the night before and bake it in the morning!

-Overnight baked French toast is not only easy to make, but the bread has
+Overnight French toast casserole is not only easy to make, but the bread has

 hours and hours to soak up all of that delicious flavor.